alleyinteractive/fm-gutenberg/README.md

 ## Hot Reloading

 Still to come.
 The closest you can get now is running `npm run dev`, which watches for changes, and reloading the page.

+## Built-in Components
+- `AutoComplete`: A component used for searching for and selecting posts via the REST API.
+- `csvUploader`: Allows a user to upload a CSV file, which is parsed in the browser, converted to a JSON structure, passed through a user specified callback function for further transformation, and saved to block attributes.
+- `imagePicker`: Allows a user to select or remove an image using the media modal.
+This component is (currently) intended to save to postmeta.